Sorgo family: The Mirošević-Sorkočević family

-In 1904 the Natali-Sorkočević family became extinct which left the second daughter as the eldest living descendant in direct descent with the name (?).
+In 1904 the Natali family became extinct which left the second daughter as the eldest living descendant in direct descent with the name Maria Natali.
 She was already married to the Dubrovnik Port Captain and mariner, Hermann von Mirošević.
 They had 3 children.
 By Imperial decree from Franz Joseph I, on 5 January 1905, it was decreed that henceforth the family shall be known as von Mirošević-Sorgo: